sjstretton/screwed/01B-EconomicModelWealth.md

 We also have some reforms for the benefits and training system.
 We suggest a dividend for everyone, a cheque in the post -- and to integrate the tax and benefits system, replacing means testing with taxation (since it achieves the same thing, taking money away from people as they earn more).
 We also suggest an active benefits system for training people in high skills.
 We suggest the accumulation of wealth across the poor, rather than the government having the responsibility to support them.
 Then, when people pay their tax, some of that tax would be set aside as a contribution that will fund the purchase of assets, a return to a contributory tax system.

 Finally, we suggest changes to the financial system.
 Allied to our tax on wealth is a tax on lending on unproductive wealth.
 Thus, we encourage investment across the economy.
 We use the financial system to actively promote the capture of land rent for public purposes.
 We suggest particularly low-cost loans for the building a new cost infrastructure, in this country and around the world.
-Finance is particularly international and lending can ensure that everyone gets enough energy.
+Finance is mainly international, and lending can ensure that everyone gets enough energy.

 ## Four Crucial Benefits of Good Taxes